 Oman Air signs codeshare agreement with Air Italy

-Muscat: Oman Air and Air Italy have entered into a codeshare partnership to offer customers enhanced connectivity between Oman and seven major destinations in Italy, effective today.

-Under the agreement, Air Italy’s “IG” code is being placed on Oman Air’s flights between Milan Malpensa and Muscat, which are all on sale on the airitaly.com website.
-At the same time, Oman Air is putting its “WY” code on Air Italy flights between Milan Malpensa and Rome Fiumicino, Naples, Cagliari (Sardinia), Palermo and Catania (Sicily), and Lamezia Terme (Calabria), all on sale on the omanair.com website.
+MUSCAT: Oman Air and Air Italy announced that they have entered into a codeshare partnership to offer customers enhanced connectivity between the Sultanate and seven major destinations in Italy, effective Monday.
+Under the agreement, Air Italy’s “IG” code is being placed on Oman Air’s flights between Milan Malpensa and Muscat, which are all on sale on the omanair.com website.
+At the same time Oman Air is putting its “WY” code on Air Italy flights between Milan Malpensa and Rome Fiumicino, Naples, Cagliari (Sardinia), Palermo and Catania (Sicily), and Lamezia Terme (Calabria).

-Additionally, as a next step, Oman Air’s code will also be added to Air Italy’s Milan-New York and Milan-Miami flights, subject to the necessary government approvals.

 “This partnership with Air Italy is also a significant development for our airline.
 It marks Oman Air’s foray into North America with these codeshares offering Oman Air customers access on Air Italy flights to New York and Miami, via their Milan hub airport.
 This is an exciting milestone for our airline, and we look forward to expanding our global coverage in the months ahead.”